-House rules need not be complicated, and you need not enforce them strictly.
-However, following these rules on most days can help children adjust to their surroundings better and grow up to be well-balanced individuals.
+House rules do not have to be complicated, and you need not always enforce them strictly.
+However, following these rules as frequently as possible can help children know what to expect from their surroundings and grow up as disciplined individuals.

 Tips For Creating House Rules For Kids

 Creating rules is the easy part.
 But how do you ensure that your children follow these rules with a positive attitude?
 Here are some tips for creating house rules for kids.

 1. Ask them for their input

 Rules are created to ensure your children’s safety, and some of them are non-negotiable.
-Not opening the door without checking who is outside, not crossing the road without checking both sides, not touching hot or sharp objects, etc., are some rules that are mainly set for their safety and should be enforced at all costs.
+Not opening the door without checking who is outside, not crossing the road without checking both sides, not touching hot or sharp objects, etc., are some rules that are mainly set for their safety and should always be enforced.

 2. Take everyone’s schedules into account

 Before you make any rules for the family, you must ensure you take everyone’s schedules and needs into account.

 How big is your family?
 How old are the children?
 Do you have pets?
-Does any of the family members have any allergies or medical conditions that everyone needs to remember?
+Do any of the family members have any allergies or medical conditions that everyone needs to remember?
 Ensure you make rules that accommodate all of these conditions.

 3. Consider their age and maturity level